psharma117/PHY480-Computational-Physics/session_06/Activities6.md

 The integration for different values of `k` is done in parallel.

 ### Let's compare using one and two threads.
-There is a built-in timer in the program, but run the program with time ./simpson_cosint_openmp, which will automatically print some timing info on the cpu time and the wall time after you run the program.
+There is a built-in timer in the program, but run the program with `time ./simpson_cosint_openmp`, which will automatically print some timing info on the cpu time and the wall time after you run the program.
 Compile the program with g++ following the instructions in the comments, and then run it.
 Record the "num_time", the CPU time, and the wall time.
 (In tcsh, these are the first and third numbers; in bash, these are the second and first numbers.)

 With 2 threads, `num_time` is 2.54663s, CPU time is 5.007s, wall time is 2.575s